How to compare mortgages

-When you are buying a house, it can be difficult to understand the different loans and rates.
-The jargon can make it confusing to figure out how mortgages work, much less compare loans and pick the one that’s right for you.
+When you are buying a house, it can be difficult to understand the different loan types and rates.
+The jargon can make it confusing to figure out how mortgages work, much less compare loan types and pick the one that’s right for you.

 At Freedom Mortgage, we can help you buy a home with a conventional loan, FHA loan, VA loan, or USDA loan.
 Here are some important things to know about these four types of mortgages!